rperezretana/nakamagameapi/README.md

 The recommended minimum production infrastructure for CockroachDB is outlined in [these docs](https://www.cockroachlabs.com/docs/stable/recommended-production-settings.html#basic-hardware-recommendations) and Nakama can be run on instance types as small as "g1-small" on Google Cloud although we recommend a minimum of "n1-standard-1" in production.
 The specific hardware requirements will depend on what features of the server are used.
 Reach out to us for help and advice on what servers to run.

-### Heroic Cloud

-You can support development, new features, and maintainance of the server by using the Heroic Labs' [Heroic Cloud](https://heroiclabs.com/heroic-cloud/) for deployment.
-This service handles the uptime, replication, backups, logs, data upgrades, and all other tasks involved with production server environments.

-Have a look at our [Heroic Cloud](https://heroiclabs.com/heroic-cloud/) service for more details.

-## Contribute

-The development roadmap is managed as GitHub issues and pull requests are welcome.
-If you're interested to add a feature which is not mentioned on the issue tracker please open one to create a discussion or drop in and discuss it in the [community forum](https://forum.heroiclabs.com).

 ### Simple Builds